ZKsync Chains

 How Interop Works

-Interop, or interoperability, is a way to communicate and transact between two ZK Stack chains.
+Interop, or interoperability, is a way to communicate and transact between two ZKsync Stack chains.
 It is made possible by smart contracts that verify transactions across chains using Merkle proofs.

 It allows you to: